 From our experience, I could easily tell the financial projections part is by far the most intimidating step for the entrepreneurs, which should not be!

 The key here is to start with your assumptions.
 So, think about how many products you will sell in the first months.
 What is your rationale?
 How much growth are you anticipating each month?
 Again, what is your rationale?
 Will you add new products?
 What are your expenses?
 Will you pay rent?
 Will you hire employees?

 If you start with these simple questions, all you need to do is put these numbers into a spreadsheet.

 I hope after reading this guide, you feel more confident about starting a business.
 Starting a business is a big step, but it’s a process, and you should take one step at a time.
 Also, support from your family, friends, other small business owners, and mentors will help you to get there.

 We’re Here to Help!

-Duquesne University SBDC is funded by the SBA and offering no-cost, confidential consulting services in southwestern Pennsylvania to help entrepreneurs to start and grow.
+Duquesne University SBDC is funded by the SBA and offering no-cost, confidential consulting services in southwestern Pennsylvania to help entrepreneurs and small businesses to start and grow.
 If you want to start working with our business consultants, feel free to request a free consulting session.